grqphical/grqphical.github.io/content/posts/laptop-server-monitoring.md

 ## dash

-Looking through [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) (great resource, highly reccomend for anyone looking for things to run on their home server) I found a project called [dash](https://getdashdot.com/), a ligthweight web app that allows you to remotely monitor your server.
+Looking through [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) (great resource, highly recommend for anyone looking for things to run on their home server) I found a project called [dash](https://getdashdot.com/), a ligthweight web app that allows you to remotely monitor your server.

 ![dash interface](https://getdashdot.com/img/screenshot_darkmode.png)